-The required trips to Campus are special events in the FNU experience and each student is expected to participate fully in all sessions and required activities.
+The required trips to Campus are special events in the FNU experience and each student is expected to participate fully in all required activities.
 The student is responsible for all content, skills, and costs of making up or completing the Bound objectives if any time is missed.
 To receive credit for class work missed for any reason, the student must fulfill the Bound objectives by special arrangement with the Department Chair for Frontier Bound or Clinical Transitions Coordinator for Clinical Bound.
 If a student knows they will need to miss any campus sessions, the Department Chair should be contacted prior to the campus visit to discuss the possibility of special arrangements.

 Students are expected to stay on campus for the required trips.
-Students may elect to stay off campus but may miss opportunities to connect with fellow students and build relationships that support their success at FNU.
-There is no reduction in fees for staying off campus.
 Exceptions may be made to stay off-campus for students who have health reasons which prohibit overnight stays on campus.
 Students seeking permission to stay off campus should contact the appropriate Department Chair with an explanation for the request.
 Requests should be made at least 2 weeks before the expected date of arrival.
-Students with breastfeeding children or infants under six months maywho are nursing mothers can make accommodations to stay in the family-designated housing on-campus.
+Students who are nursing mothers can make accommodations to stay in the family-designated housing on-campus.
 (See the Children on Campus policy in this Catalog).